dartmouth-cs52-18S/workshop-web-maps/README.md

 Scroll to the top of this page and fork the repo.
 We have provided a skeleton of a website that you can insert your map into!

-## Adding a map to the EBA's website!
+## Adding a map to the website!

-Let's be honest, we all miss EBA's.
-Let's help them out by inserting a basic map into their website.
+Tim has opened up a pizza place.
+Let's help him out by inserting a basic map into their website so they can expand globally.

 Include the GL JS JavaScript and CSS files in the head of your HTML file.